List of Kakao M labels: House labels

-IST Entertainment is a record label established by Kakao M in November 2021.
-The label (previously known as Play M Entertainment) was established with the merger of Plan A Entertainment and FAVE Entertainment in April 2019.
-On November 1, 2021, Play M Entertainment merged with Cre.ker Entertainment.
-The agency currently houses the groups Apink, Victon, The Boyz, Bandage, Weeekly, and ATBO.

 BLUEDOT Entertainment

 BLUEDOT Entertainment was established by Kakao M (formerly known as LOEN Entertainment) to manage their newest boygroup Just B that debuted on June 30, 2021.
 It is their first boy group to be launched after The Boyz who debuted in 2017.

 EDAM Entertainment

 EDAM Entertainment was established by Kakao M to manage their long-time soloist IU in 2020.
 The name EDAM (이담) is the reverse word of "Made" and stands for 이 다음 (E-da-um = the next), bringing the meaning of reversing the obvious ideas to make the next things go beyond times.
 On July 5, 2021, actress Shin Se-kyung signed with the label.
 On October 25, 2022, singer Woodz signed with the label.

 Independent labels

 Starship Entertainment

 Starship Entertainment is an entertainment company founded by Kim Shi-dae in 2008.
 In 2013, Kakao M (formerly LOEN Entertainment) acquired 70% shares of Starship, became a majority owner of the label and making Starship as an independent subsidiary of Kakao M. In the same year, Starship announced its first subsidiary label "Starship X", which rapper Mad Clown was signed under.
 In 2015, King Kong Entertainment was acquired by Starship.
 In 2017, upon the merger of the businesses of the two companies, the company was relaunched as "King Kong by Starship".
 In the same year, Starship launched another subsidiary label House of Music, which focused on recruiting smaller, independent artists, with artist MoonMoon being the first signed under the label.
 In 2018, Starship renamed the label "Highline Entertainment".